yjmark/Remote-sensing/assignments/HW4.md

 ## 3. RGB Images

 Take the original RGB images and do not vectorize them.
-Use these images as the data input for the following models (M.4 and M.5).
+Use these images as the data input for the following models.

 ### 3.1 Model Four

-Implement a fourth deep learning model (M.4), a convolution neural network (CNN) that includes the following layers: Conv2D, MaxPooling2D, Dropout, Flatten, Dense.
+Implement a fourth deep learning model, a convolution neural network (CNN) that includes the following layers: Conv2D, MaxPooling2D, Dropout, Flatten, Dense.
 Calculate classification accuracy on the test data.
 Compare against previous models.
 Which model was the "best"?
 Why?
 Did you notice any limitations in terms of training speed compared to the previous models?

 How does the CNN model handle spatial information differently than the fully connected models?
 What implications does this have for image classification?
 Compare the training speed of CNNs with the fully connected networks.
 Why do CNNs generally require more computational resources?

 ### 3.2 Model Five

-Implement a fifth deep learning model (M.5) targeting accuracy that will outperform all previous models.
+Implement a fifth deep learning model targeting accuracy that will outperform all previous models.
 You are free to use any tools and techniques, including ensemble models and pre-trained models for transfer learning.
 Calculate classification accuracy on the test data.
 What specific tools or techniques did you choose to improve accuracy?
 Why did you select these approaches over others?
 Compare against previous models.
 Which model was the "best"?
 Why?

 What are the two classes with the highest labeling error?
 Explain using data and showing mis-classified examples.
 Why do you think this is?
 Can you think of any strategies or approaches that might help to address this issue?